Advertiser Disclosure

 Equifax Security Today

 When sending and receiving information, Equifax relies on ePort, a system that uses 128-bit Secure Socket Layer (SSL; a web standard) to protect, secure, and encrypt confidential data being transmitted over the Internet to and from Equifax’s secure servers.
-The information is then only decrypted by Equifax.17
+The information is then only decrypted by Equifax.

-How to Contact Equifax Customer Service
+How To Contact Equifax Customer Service

-Equifax customer support representatives are also available for online chat between 8:00 a.m. and midnight (Eastern) Monday through Friday.
+Equifax customer support representatives are also available for online chat between 8 a.m. and midnight (Eastern) Monday through Friday.

 Final Thoughts